Anjuvannam: Development

-The earliest concrete epigraphical evidence of the Anjuvannam, the Quilon Syrian copper plates dated to c.
-849 CE, confirms the guild's activity on the Kerala coast in the mid-9th century CE.
-From the early 10th century CE, the ainurruvar (the Ayyavole Five Hundred) expanded across southern India, uniting most pre-existing merchant guilds, including the Anjuvannam and Manigiramam, under its umbrella.
-The increased association of the anjuvannam guild with the Jewish traders of Malabar Coast is visible in the Jewish copper plates of Cochin (c.
+The earliest concrete epigraphical evidence of the anjuvannam guild comes from the Quilon Syrian copper plates dated to c.
+849 CE, which confirm the guild's activity on the Kerala coast (the Malabar Coast) by the mid-9th century CE.
+From the early 10th century CE, the ainurruvar (the Ayyavole Five Hundred) expanded across southern India, uniting most pre-existing merchant guilds, including the anjuvannam and manigiramam, under its umbrella.

+The increasing association of the anjuvannam guild with the Jewish traders of the Malabar Coast is evident from the Jewish copper plates of Cochin (c.
 1000 CE).
-Starting in the 12th century CE and continuing thereafter, the Five Hundred merchant guild served as an umbrella organization for various smaller merchant guilds.'
-During the 11th - 13th centuries anjuvannam was mostly composed of Muslim traders on both the west and east coasts of India.
+Beginning in the 12th century CE and continuing thereafter, the Five Hundred merchant guild functioned as an umbrella organization for various smaller merchant guilds.'
+During the 11th to 13th centuries, anjuvannam was composed predominantly of Muslim traders on both the western and eastern coasts of India.